Planning for Camp: COVID-19 April 16 Update

 Despite the significant uncertainty, we are optimistic and hopeful.
 Challenging decisions lie ahead, but we are confident that WeHaKee will survive and thrive following this pandemic.
 The camp will be more important than ever in the lives of our campers and families whenever we can come together again on the shores of Hunter Lake.
 Our hope extends that all of you will continue to strongly support WeHaKee Camp for Girls as this will be critical to our ability to survive and thrive.

 When will you know more?

-A decision will be imminent within the next 2-4 weeks.
+Within the next 2-4 weeks, we will be planning a decision.
 We will notify our current families, friends, and alumnae once decisions are made for Summer 2020.
 Please stay connected with us to learn more and never hesitate to reach out to us if you have any questions or concerns.
 We thank you for your support, patience, and understanding.
 May God Bless you, your family, and friends with mercy and protection.
 Be well and stay safe.